Are you searching for the best chicken treats for your backyard flocks. Here you will get a list of “What can chickens eat and what not.”

 Lettuce

 Yes, chickens can eat lettuce.
 They are good for their health.
 My chickens love to eat lettuce.
 I keep it in my hand and give them treats.
 They fight to peck it.
-Don’t give iceberg or head lettuce.
+Don’t give icebergs or head lettuce.

 Uncooked Oatmeal